mahdishahmari/Generating-positive-feedbacks-for-restaurants-small-transform-model-vs-fine-tunning-Qwen3-/README.md

 3- For miniGPT with 4080 super it took around 80-90 minutes to train 120,000 epochs (did to be sure that cant get better result))! )

-4- Fine tunning Qwen for data(which has 38296 lines) took 1 hour 25 minutes 2 epochs
+4- Fine tunning Qwen for data(which has 38296 lines) took 1 hour 25 minutes 2 epochs (fine tunned with Unsloth)

 as shown below the fine tunned model gives much better output (as was expected) but it was cool to try both for me!